mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <% end %>
 ```

-Let us decide that instead of having a individual view for each style, we show the style details when we click the style name in the list.
-Let us star by wrapping the list in a turbo frame:
+Instead of having an individual view for each style, let us show the style details when clicking the style name on the list.
+We begin with wrapping the list in a turbo frame:

 ```html
 <h1>Styles</h1>